gfannes/champ/amp/uc1.md

 &!:uc1

-- Node.orgs should always be resolved
-	- [x] First might be def
-	- [x] Remove Node.def
-	- Def is also an org and should be used in aggregation etc
-		- Only for tags, not for templates or numbers etc.
-- Add fix mode
-- Trailing ! indicates current Chore _uses_ AMP
-	- Default behavior is that current Chore _is part of_ AMP
-	- Is this the same as a reverse tag?
-- Distribute AMPs
-	- Tag distribution

 # Create project breakdown &!breakdown
 - Must support defining a tree of subtasks as AMP tags
 	- [x] Join relative defs into absolute defs